psipred/protein-vae/README.md

 The work describes a variational autoencoder that can add metal binding sites to protein sequences, or generate protein sequences for a given protein topology.

 ## Getting Started
 This instructions will get a copy of this repo on your system and running so you can produce sequences with our models or expand on our work.
-These files have been cleaned and minimized so they can be run using python with as few dependencies as possible
+These files have been cleaned and minimized so they can be run using python with as few dependencies as possible.

 ### Dependencies
 The follow are the packages needed to run our software.
 Our software uses python and leverages several python